jnisperuza/vtex-dynamic-tab-layout/docs/README.md

     ...
     ```

+    you should replace CHANGE_ME with the Vtex account.

 2. Declaring the app's main block in a given theme template or inside another block from the theme.

     ```bash